altuga/DOExOne/README.md

-# My Maven Project
+# DO Project

-This is a simple Maven project that demonstrates the structure and functionality of a basic Java application.
+This is a simple DO project that demonstrates the structure and functionality of a basic Java application.

 ## Project Structure